How to Create an Event Website Like Eventbrite: All You Need to Know in One Guide

 For the skeptics who think: “Nobody needs another Eventbrite or Tiqets alternative.”
 The answer is not actually.
 There are a lot of all-in-one event websites, but EventMB’s research shows an interesting angle.
 74% of users choose technologies from different event platforms instead of all-in-one solutions.
 So your event website can win over the audience if it offers something fresh and valuable.

 What’s more, recent research revealed the value of in-person events for business marketing.
 Take into account this information while you are thinking about the target audience.

 Let’s not forget that your future audience will include the users (who create events) and users (who attend).
-To be more clear, we proceed further with a user referring to an event creator and an event-goer referring to attendees.
+To be more precise, we proceed further with a user referring to an event creator and an event-goer referring to attendees.

-In that line, your event website can be tailored for a specific location or event type (i.e., concerts, conferences, charity, networking, award ceremonies, festivals, trade shows, open mic battles).
+In that line, your event website can be tailored for a specific location or event type (i.e., concerts, conferences, charity, networking, award ceremonies, festivals, trade shows, and open mic battles).